-In this post, we’ve explored how much data analysts can expect to earn in different roles, industries, and as experience increases.
+In this post, we’ve answered the question: where are the highest paying data analyst jobs?
+We’ve explored how much data analysts can expect to earn in different roles, industries, and as experience increases.
 To recap on the main points covered:

 - Salaries vary greatly depending on role.
-Healthcare analysts and consultants typically earn more than, say, market research analysts (a more common role).
+Hardware and networking analysts and consultants typically earn more than, say, market research analysts (a more common role).

-- On average, the US typically pays the highest data analyst salaries, followed by countries including Germany, Australia, the Netherlands, and the UK.
+- On average, the US typically pays the highest data analyst salaries, followed by countries including Germany, Australia, the Netherlands, and Canada.

-- The top five highest paying industries for data analysts are: Entertainment, hardware and networking, finance, software and IT services, and corporate services.
+- The top five industries with the highest paying data analyst jobs are: hardware and networking, finance, software and IT services, entertainment, and energy and mining.